-Famous for its versatile landscapes, aromatic coffee, and emblematic cuisine, Colombia is a unitary republic with a population of 51.5 million and an economy mainly driven by the agriculture, manufacturing, and services sectors.
+Famous for its diverse landscapes, aromatic coffee, and emblematic cuisine, Colombia is a unitary republic with a population of 51.5 million and an economy mainly driven by the agricultural, manufacturing, and service sectors.
 Comprising 32 departments and the capital district of Bogotá, the country is home to a gambling industry that generates over $13 billion in bets annually.

-Figures from a 2019 survey suggest local gamblers tend to favor chance-based games, lotteries, sports betting, raffles, and bingo, although casino table games are also huge in the country.
+Figures from a 2019 survey suggest local gamblers tend to favor chance-based games, lotteries, sports betting, raffles, and bingo, although casino table games are also very popular in the country.
 All of these activities are legal under Colombian law.
-Many locals are starting to transition to online gambling as roughly 68% of Colombian gamblers place their wagers on the web.
+Many locals are starting to transition to online gambling, as roughly 68% of Colombian gamblers place their wagers on the web.

-The migration from landbased to online betting hardly comes as a surprise, given the fact Colombia was the first country in South America to legalize and adequately regulate remote gambling.
-The sector has been experiencing steady growth since licensing started back in 2017.
-In this article, SuperCasinoSites looks into the legal landscape of Colombia’s gambling sector and the laws that regulate it.
+The migration from land-based to online betting hardly comes as a surprise, given that Colombia was the first country in South America to legalize and adequately regulate remote gambling.
+The sector has experienced steady growth since licensing started in 2017.
+In this article, SuperCasinoSites looks at the legal landscape of Colombia’s gambling sector and the laws that regulate it.

 Laws That Govern Gambling in Colombia

-Between 1810 and 1991, Colombian authorities tolerated gaming houses although such activities were not yet officially legal under local law.
-The government gave the thumbs-up to legal gambling in 2001 in an attempt to drive criminal elements away and curb corruption, which was rampant in the sector before the legalization.
+Between 1810 and 1991, Colombian authorities tolerated gaming houses even though such activities were not yet legally sanctioned.
+In 2001, the government officially legalized gambling to drive criminal elements away and curb the corruption that had long plagued the sector.

 Gambling Monopoly in Colombia